A new RESP… for my teen! | Kaleido Blog Article

 December 9, 2014

-We often hear that we should start investing early in an RESP, and there’s a reason for this: investing over a longer period of time ensures greater returns and maximizes the grant amounts received.
 But if you only just thought of opening an RESP, you shouldn’t give up on the idea because your child is older!
 If you start contributing before the end of the year he or she turns 15, there are ways to catch up on unused amounts; you just need to know how it all works.

 Normally, your contributions to an RESP attract government grants until December 31st of the year in which the beneficiary turns 17 years old.
-However, in the case of an RESP opened after December 31st of the year the child turns 15, you can still make contributions, but will receive no grants for these.
+However, in the case of an RESP opened before December 31st of the year the child turns 15, you can still make contributions, but will receive no grants for these.

 • If the child is 12 years or younger, the parents must contribute at least $100 per year for four years by December 31st of the year the beneficiary turns 15.